RaghaviRajumohan/Rhythms-of-Data/Music_Genre_Classification_Model/README.md

 - **Data Source**: The GTZAN dataset, comprising pre-processed audio features and individual audio files.
 - **Preprocessing**: Features were extracted using Librosa, capturing important audio characteristics such as MFCCs, chroma, and spectral attributes to create a comprehensive dataset.

-### 2. Feature Selection and Visualization
+### 2. Feature Engineering

-Seven key features were chosen based on their role in capturing unique sound attributes:
+The Python package Librosa was employed to extract seven key features, each selected for its ability to capture distinct sound characteristics effectively:

 1. **Chroma STFT**: Highlights harmonic structures.
 2. **RMS Energy**: Measures intensity changes.